phpeterson-usf/autograder/README.md

     ```
     $ grade config --instructor
     ```
-1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml` (see auto-importing students below)
+1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml`
     ```
     [Git]
     org = "cs315-21s"